aquilesC/1dparticletracking/docs/usage/HowDoesItWork.rst

 Diffusion coefficient
 ---------------------
 The software comes with two methods of determining the diffusion coefficient, either by fitting a straight line to the mean squared displacement function or by a covariance based estimator.
 For more information about determining diffusion coefficients, see

-The particle tracker finds feature points in the graphs